BlackVincy/BlackVincy/README.md

 ## Other things I like to do that can be a profession
 -Interested in Graphics design for web sites
--Short videos edited by me
--I'm training for video editing
+-I'm training for video editing (short videos edited by me)

 ## Some extras
 -I like anime and manga